o11a-audits/o11a-backend/README.md

 ## Type Convergence

-There is one property that can be checked on the subjects of a type convergence:
+There are many type properties that can be checked on the subjects of a type convergence, depending on the type of subject:
- 1. Type Constraints (what are the characteristics of the data)
+ - All:
+  1. Error-Causing Values (values for this subject that will cause an error)
+ - Numbers:
+  1. Upper bound
+  2. Lower bound
+  3. Set of values
+  4. Set of excluded values
+ - Addresses:
+  1. Trusted
+  2. Untrusted
+  3. Set of values
+  4. Set of excluded values
+  5. Implements
+ - Lists:
+  1. Length
+ - Mappings:
+  1. Set of keys

-Type constraints are assigned to identifiers, literals, and return values, and they converge when an operator is called:
+Type properties converge when an operator is called:
  - Function/struct arguments (checked from the argument variable to the parameter variable)
  - Variable assignment/mutations (checked from the value to the variable)
  - Unary, binary, ternary operators (checked on the operands)

 Type convergences are purely logical and can be checked for contradictions by a type checking algorithm.

+Type constraints help identify values that cause error conditions.

 ## Specification Convergence

 There are three types of properties that may be checked on the subjects of a specification convergence, depending on the kind of subject:
+ - Project Implementation, Contracts, Blocks, Statements:
- 1. Functional Purpose (for non values/expressions, what purpose it serves within the context of the application)
+   1. Functional Purpose (what purpose it serves within the context of the application)
- 2. Functional Requirements (for non values/expressions, what it has to do and not to do to fulfill the functional purpose)
+   2. Functional Requirements (what it has to do and not to do to fulfill the functional purpose)
+ - Expressions and Values:
- 3. Functional Semantics (for values/expressions, what it represents within the context of the application)
+   1. Functional Semantics (what it represents within the context of the application)

-Specification properties are assigned to the project implementation, contracts, blocks, statements, expressions, and values, and they converge between the declaration and implementation:
+Specification properties converge between the declaration and implementation of the subject:
  - Project Implementation (checked that the sum of the properties of the contracts match the properties of the project implementation)
  - Contracts (checked that the sum of the properties of the functions match the properties of the contract)
  - Functions (checked that the sum of the properties of the block statements match the properties of the function)